MartinThoma/flitz/docs/meta/acceptance_criteria.md

    on the left of it.
 It should only have an image, no text.
 5. Allow changing the font size with Ctrl +/- in the whole application.
 6. Allow sorting by clicking on the Column headers (name, size, type, date modified)
+7. If a parameter is given like `flitz /home/foo/bar`, then `/home/foo/bar` should be the path being set when starting flitz.